Andrezascientist/investigating-netflix-movies/README.md

 ## Key Questions

-1. What runtime trends dominated 1990s movies?
+1. What was the most frequent movie duration in the 1990s?
-2. How prevalent is short-form (< 90 min) content, especially in **Action**?
+2. How many **short-Action** movies (<90 min) were released in the 1990s?
-3. Which years were most prolific?
+3. Which year in the 1990s had the most movie releases?
-4. Which genres dominated the decade?
+4. Which genres dominated the 1990s?
 5. Where are the **content gaps** we could fill?

 ## Deliverables